Deep learning methods for Hamiltonian parameter estimation and magnetic domain image generation in twisted van der Waals magnets: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Hyun Kim and Se Kwon Kim for sharing their insights.
 K.-M.K. was supported by the Institute for Basic Science in the Republic of Korea through the project IBS-R024-D1.
+T.S. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2022R1F1A1074054).